durmazemre/Personal-Hawkeye/Readme.md

-To my opinion we should keep Hawkeye as plain as possible.
-I will link surveys to this list and it is a better idea to click the link, rather than pasting the abstract to list.
+Hawkeye should be as plain as possible.

 # Useful Lectures